← Back to research

 Not recommended for: Simple agent applications, teams wanting high-level abstractions, or scenarios requiring cross-organization agent coordination.

-Outlook: LangGraph will likely remain the default choice for stateful agent orchestration.
-The key question is whether A2A integration becomes native — LangGraph agents that can also participate in cross-framework coordination would be the complete package.
+Outlook: LangGraph will likely remain the default choice for stateful agent orchestration — 1.0's no-breaking-changes stability promise and the post-GA 1.2.x cadence reinforce that.
+The key questions are whether A2A integration becomes native and whether the March 2026 security disclosures around checkpoint backends get matched with hardening — LangGraph agents that can also participate in cross-framework coordination would be the complete package.

 Research by Ry Walker Research • methodology